 Civil Clinic students must be eligible for practice under Rule XV of the Arkansas Rules Governing Bar Admission.

 For Prospective Clients

-Starting in January 2013, the Civil Clinic will provide free legal representation to individuals who are owed wages for their work or who have been denied unemployment benefits.
+The Civil Clinic provides free legal representation to individuals who are owed wages for their work or who have been denied unemployment benefits.